Francis Picabia at La Maison Rose, Le Tremblay-sur-Mauldre, 1922

 November 20, 2016 – March 19, 2017

 Francis Picabia’s art continues to confound.
 To simply read the reviews for the recent exhibition at the Museum of Modern Art confirms this assessment.
-No matter leaning positive or negative, the critiques are alike in adopting an unusually cautious tone.
-Some critics search the artist’s life seeking answers, while the most enthusiastic of the reviewers refrains from postulating a unifying philosophy, unless one counts Picabia’s utter refusal to define himself.
+No matter whether the writer’s views lean toward the positive or the negative, the critiques are alike in adopting an unusually cautious tone.
+Some critics search the artist’s life seeking answers, while even the most enthusiastic of the reviewers refrains from postulating a unifying philosophy, unless one counts Picabia’s utter refusal to define himself.
 For he will not.
 Not stylistically.
 Not technically.
 Not conceptually.
 In spite of having produced so many highly influential works, it is hard to deny that the artist’s stylistic flippancy is not just enigmatic but unnerving.
 Even grouping his works in rooms by time period, as they were in this exhibition, gives no hint as to how he leapt from one work to the next.
 Six decades since Francis Picabia died and we’re still left asking: What was he thinking?

 Let us briefly pause to note that by the early 20th century it was not unusual or even necessarily considered problematic for artists to frequently change styles; witness that Picasso and Matisse did so with impunity.
 Of course in the case of these two the motivation for their constant change in styles was (or at least appears to be) self evident: aesthetic innovation, distillation, refinement.
 This was not an argument one heard from Picabia or on behalf of Picabia.
 His motivation was (or at least appears to be) to provoke, disrupt, and undermine our aesthetic expectations.